 12. Shaky steering wheel

 The steering wheel for a well-maintained car should be stable and be easy to turn around.
-However, if your wheel bearings or suspensions are worn out then the steering wheel will shake even on smooth roads.
+However, if your wheel bearings or suspensions are worn out, the steering wheel will shake even on smooth roads.
 At higher speeds, this can be dangerous to drive and can cause serious accidents.

 Have your mechanic inspect the wheels and suspension.
-In addition, you should have your tires regularly aligned and all wheels inflated with the same tire pressure.
+You should also have your tires regularly aligned and all wheels inflated with the same tire pressure.

 13. Oil pressure problems

 Oil plays a vital role in lubricating all the moving parts in the car.
-When your oil is old it will form a sludge that makes it hard to operate efficiently.
+When your oil is old, it will form a sludge that makes it hard to operate efficiently.
 This will cause unnecessary friction amongst the movable parts leading to overheating and wear.
-You need to change your oil during your next service change.

 Oil pressure problems are something you never want because it can result in expensive repair costs like engine replacements.

 Also, identify the right type of oil that has offers good viscosity.
 Nowadays, many motorists prefer using synthetic oils.

 14. Squeaking or Grinding Brakes

 Squeaking or Grinding brakes can often be caused by worn brake pads or worn brake discs.
 It can also happen if a stone gets stuck between the brake rotor and the brake pads.